 The main part of this dissertation explores the transformation process of the inter-Korean conflict in the post-Cold War period and focuses upon the symbols and frames surrounding two non-governmental and two inter-governmental issues in the transformation process: Daewoo's economic cooperation project in 1996 and Hyndai's project in 1998; Summit meeting in 1994 and in 2000.
 Thus this study looks at how the inter-Korean conflict was socially constructed through enemy symbols and how it has been gradually transformed through symbolic battle and frame dispute in the post-Cold War period.
 It is based on the social constructionist view of conflict that social conflict emerges and develops on the basis of the meanings and interpretations people attach to events.
 My purpose in this study has been to speak of the necessity of the identity-oriented strategies for conflict transformation by exploring the identity-relatedness of the protracted inter-Korean conflict.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Yoo, Donghee, "Media, culture, and the transformation of the protracted inter-Korean conflict" (2002).
 Social Science - Dissertations.
-Paper 25.
+25.